zhisonghuo/Microsoft-Power-Apps/README.md

-# Microsoft Power Apps PortfolioS
+# Microsoft Power Apps Portfolios

-Welcome to my Power Apps PortfolioS!
+Welcome to my Power Apps Portfolios!
 This repository is dedicated to showcasing my expertise in developing custom applications using Microsoft Power Apps.
 Here, you will find a range of projects that demonstrate my ability to create intuitive, efficient, and impactful business applications.

 ## About Me